strimzi/strimzi.github.io/_posts/2020-08-26-enforce-custom-resource-policies-with-opa-gatekeeper.md

 <!--more-->

-Strimzi is using the operator pattern to make running Apache Kafka on Kubernetes easy.
+Strimzi uses the operator pattern to make running Apache Kafka on Kubernetes easy.
-We use the Custom Resource Definitions (CRDs) to extend the Kubernetes API.
+We use Custom Resource Definitions (CRDs) to extend the Kubernetes API.
 When users want to create a Kafka cluster or Kafka topic, they can create them as custom resources.
 These custom resources (CRs) will be seen by the Strimzi operator which will react to them and deploy a Kafka cluster or create a Kafka topic.